Housing and Residential Life

 please talk to them personally.
 If the noise problem continues, you may wish to ask

 the Apartment Coordinator to help.
 The Coordinator will assess the noise, and, if necessary, speak to the resident.
 If the Coordinator is unable to help you and your neighbor reach a solution, the matter will be taken to the Assistant Director of Housing Services for further action.
-Noise problems of an unresolved or severe nature may result in the termination of the rental agreement.
+Noise problems of an unresolved or severe nature may result in the termination of the apartment agreement.

 PARKING PERMITS AND/OR LOTS